pahuber/PHRINGE/docs/usage.rst

 Running SYGN
 ------------

-SYGN can be used from the terminal as follows:
+SYGN can be run from the terminal as follows:

 .. code-block:: console